atish23/sqllite_clone_ruby/README.md

 # SQLlite Clone in Ruby

-Welcome to **SQLlite Clone**, a simplified implementation of an SQLite-like database engine written in Ruby.
+It's simplified implementation of an SQLite-like database engine written in Ruby.
 This project serves as a learning tool to understand the underlying data structures and operations that drive a relational database.

 ## Table of Contents